AdobeDocs/control-panel.en/help/service-events/service-events.md

 ---
 product: campaign
 solution: Campaign
-title: Monitor key contacts and events
+title: Identify key contacts and events
 description: Learn how to identify events occurring on your instances and key contacts at Adobe.
 feature: Control Panel
 role: Architect
 level: Intermediate
 exl-id: d230aae6-4f0e-4201-bb3c-0e3f83a7c1b8
 ---
-# Monitor key contacts and events {#keycontacts-events}
+# Identify key contacts and events {#keycontacts-events}

 >[!CONTEXTUALHELP]
 >id="cp_servicecalendar_serviceevents"
 >title="Service Calendar"
 >abstract="The Key contacts section lists the persons at Adobe to contact for any request or issue on your instances.
-In the Service Event Calendar section, you can identify past and upcoming releases, alerts for the selected instance and set up reminders for upcoming events."
+In the Service Event Calendar section, you can identify past/ upcoming releases and alerts for the selected instance, as well as set up reminders for a given event."

 >[!IMPORTANT]
 >
 >Service Calendar is available in beta, and subject to frequent updates and modifications without notice.

-To effectively monitor your Campaign instances, it is crucial to identify events.
-The Control Panel allows you to monitor releases and alerts for your instances, and provides a list of key Adobe contacts for any requests or issues.
+To effectively monitor your Campaign instances, it is crucial to keep track of important events that can potentially impact your instance(s).
+The Control Panel allows you to identify events like new releases, upgrades, patches, hot fixes, etc. and provides a list of key Adobe contacts for any requests or issues.

-Identifying events on your Campaign instances is essential to effectively monitor them.
-Control Panel allows you to monitor releases and alerts for your instances, and provides a list of key Adobe contacts for any requests or issues.

 This information is accessible from the **[!UICONTROL Service Calendar]** card on Control Panel homepage.